juanpablosg/webpros_assignment/README.md

 Gather the following ingredients:
 - Two slices of bread
 - Two slices of ham
-- One or two slices of cheese
+- Two slices of cheese
 - Two leaves of lettuce
 - Three slices of tomato
 - Two rings of onion